atom-box/tatll/posts/packing-list-october-car-camping.md

 ## clothing

-This INCLUDES what is worn on the first day of the trip, as you walk out the door.
-In other words, leave some of this out of your duffel.

-Listed in order of where everything is found in our home, east to west, while packing:
+Listed in order of where everything will be found in our home, east to west, while packing:

 * bathing trunks
 * socks, 3 pairs of